Betting Exchanges vs. Traditional Sportsbooks

-Betting exchanges foster lower-margins for consumers.
+There is one obvious benefit of a betting exchange – betting exchanges foster lower-margins for consumers.
 There is no longer a sportsbook operator looking to profit from the sports bettors.
 The other side of the wager is matched by another betting entity.
 The exchange operator simply takes a commission.
 So far in the US, it is typically 2% of wins.
 So instead of laying $110 to win $100, you are betting $100 to win $98.
 In a market with decent liquidity on both sides, this can result in dropping the theoretical house edge from 4.55% to 1%.
 It’s like getting -102 when the rest of the world bets at -110.

 What Betting Exchanges Are Regulated In The US?

 Betting exchanges currently have paths to operate in New Jersey, Colorado, Louisiana, and Indiana.
-So far, they have only reached market in New Jersey.
-The first to do so, and proudly displayed as such at the top of their website, was Prophet Exchange.
+So far, they have only reached market New Jersey.
+The first platform to do so, and proudly displayed as such at the top of their site, was Prophet Exchange.
 Following close behind is Sporttrade.
 You might think it’s odd to choose to operate within New Jersey.
 The state has a crowded sportsbook market with over 25 different brands, there’s no way two betting exchanges can coexist.

 However, these are two very different approaches to betting exchanges.
 They both have the potential to grow the market by expanding verticals rather than cannibalizing existing traffic.
 Additionally, New Jersey is a deeper market than the 9 million residents indicate.
 There is a lot of financial trading centered in the Jersey City area, and betting exchanges appeal to that sector more than sportsbooks ever have.
 The potential for betting exchanges to take off in the Garden State should not be ignored.